-Venus Williams Upsets Victoria Azarenka at Pan Pacific Open
+Venus Williams at the Toray Pan Pacific Open in Tokyo.

 It's a huge win for the No. 63 Williams, who defeated No. 34 Mona Barthel in the first round.
 Williams is unseeded at this tournament.